CautionBlade/Okta-IAM-Labs/README.md

 **Why it matters:** App integration is one of the most hands on in demand IAM skills.
 Every enterprise has dozens of apps to federate.

+---

+## Module 9: Automate User Provisioning
+**What I learned:** Configured automated user provisioning and deprovisioning for full lifecycle management between Okta and connected applications.
+**Why it matters:** Manual provisioning doesn't scale and creates orphaned accounts.
+Automation is how IAM teams enforce joiner/mover/leaver policies.

+---

+## Module 10: Monitor Your Okta Org
+**What I learned:** Used Okta's monitoring tools to identify tasks, errors, and informational issues requiring attention in the org.
+**Why it matters:** IAM isn't just configuration but ongoing monitoring is how you catch misconfigurations, suspicious activity, and policy drift.